KyriakosGian/KyriakosGian/README.md

 - HTML - CSS - Bootstrap
 - JavaScript
 - PHP
-- MySQL - SQL
+- SQL
-- VBA
-- MATLAB
-- Assembly
 - Joomla - WordPress

-I also have experience using software such as Visual Studio Code, Git, JetBrains PhpStorm, MySql Workbench, FileZilla, NotePad++, Docker, Tableau, SAP & BW, EnterSoft, MS Office, and PhotoShop.
+I also have experience using software such as JetBrains PhpStorm, Visual Studio Code, Git, MySql Workbench, FileZilla, NotePad++, Docker, Tableau, SAP & BW, EnterSoft, MS Office, and PhotoShop.

 # Areas of Expertise
 I specialize in Full Stack Development, Progressive Web Applications (PWA), ECommerce & CMS, SEO & Advertisement, Data Analysis, and Online Business Consulting.
 I'm a member of the ProCreta team and have worked on a variety of projects, including example project 1 and example project 2.